trianxy/web-development-tools/README.md

 <br>

-- [getbootstrap.com](https://getbootstrap.com/): CSS and JavaScript library for consistent design of simple websites
+- [getbootstrap.com](https://getbootstrap.com/): CSS and JavaScript library for consistent design of simple websites; whenever you do a website from scratch, use this
 - [vanilla-lazyload](https://github.com/verlok/vanilla-lazyload): Lazy load resources (images, videos, ...) at website
 - [ianlunn.github.io/Hover (paid)](https://ianlunn.github.io/Hover/): CSS library for hover and other effects.
 Paid for commercial purposes
 - [animate.css](https://animate.style/#best-practices): Add animations to website elements via CSS or JavaScript